-"I am realizing that there are so many different styles of research and this made me excited to move forward in my research in a whole new way."
+"I am realizing that there are so many different styles of research and this my research in a whole new way."

 Attendance & Demographics

 AKIRP brought together a diverse group of roughly 135 participants and guest speakers.
 Quantifiable characteristics and associated information were obtained through participant application forms and demographic analysis was completed using MS Excel (2016).
 There are a few notes to highlight about the participant/guest speaker data: